thomas-keller/thomas-keller.github.io/_posts/2016-04-30-embrace-python3-fellow-science-dinosaurs.md

 # Please start telling new students to learn python3, not 2.7

 I'm not really one for prognosicating or lecturing, but I do think it's time for peeps in the scientific community to start moving off from the security blanket of 2.7.
 I understand, really I do.
 We all like things that just work, and probably don't *really* want to be out on the bleeding edge.
-However, I think at this point advising newcomers to start with 2.7 vs 3.0 is verging on bad advise.
+However, I think at this point advising newcomers to start with 2.7 vs 3.0 is verging on bad advice.